 Space Engine Systems Inc (SES) has been developing an air breathing engine called the DASS Engine for high altitude flying and for space applications for more than two decades.
 SES has been launched after successful testing in 2012.
 DASS Engine development is also funded by the Canadian Government.
-Calgary University is doing a parallel research in Nano Technology for heat dissipation and solid fuel injection.
+The University of Calgary is doing parallel research in Nano Technology for heat dissipation and solid fuel injection.

 Wikipedia link: https://en.wikipedia.org/wiki/Space_Engine_Systems

-SES has facilities in Edmonton, Alberta Canada and also within the Calgary University for the development of the various components of the DASS Engine.
+SES has facilities in Edmonton, Alberta Canada and also within the University of Calgary for the development of the various components of the DASS Engine.
 SES plans to set up various hubs within Canada to expedite the process of readiness to meet its target of prototype testing.

 The DASS Engine will exceed Mach 5 and can fly at altitudes of around 30 KMs reaching anywhere on earth within 4.5 to 5 hours.
 It will take off from a runway just like a plane and go to 30 km altitude and develop speeds of a minimum of Mach 5.
 It can also be used for Single Stage To Orbit (SSTO) for space applications to exit and re-enter by storing oxygen.